Model of models -- Part 1: Operational modeling

 At the same time, prior knowledge is needed to be inserted, within operations and other \textit{elements}, by including: number of visits, uncertainty, rate of update, measure of dependence, and measure of consolidation.
 These variables are needed for meta-cognition \citep{ackerman2017meta}.
 The measure of consolidation is to prioritize different options associated to some \textit{element}, to separate the relevant from the irrelevant, e.g. admissible actions, which can be used inversely in creativity mode - by picking the less expected directions to follow.
+Also, evaluating actions (basic or composite) in planning can be embedded in such relevancy measures.
 Similar idea is presented in neuroscience, e.g. \citep{anderson2022investigating}, where the researches state: \textit{"Strong connections involve highly connected hubs of information-processing that are established when we learn about the world and become adept at solving familiar problems, while Weak connections have fewer neural linkages but enable flexibility and adaptive problem-solving"}.

 Note the difference between the level of uncertainty of a class (feature or object) and unknowing.
 In the former, it is the dilemma when several options are possible (like multiple versions), and you cannot rule between them.
 The latter is similar, only the number of options is different.
 We can either regard it as the case of no options, or all possible options are allowed.
 This notion is important for formulation of goal states.
 For example, "x=?" means x is an object, it has a feature of equality (=) but the other side of it is unknown.
 See math example for this in Fig.~\ref{fig:math_problem}.
-Similarly, is in the riddle problem: "what am I?
-I don't talk, but I reply when spoken to.".
+Similarly, is in the riddle problem: \textit{"what am I?
+I don't talk, but I reply when spoken to"}.
 In this case there is a general class with the assignment feature to some unknown specific class, e.g. a watermelon or a cat.
 This idea can extend further to any inference through exploration in knowledge map.
 That is, the filling of missing information, there are small problem-solving tasks, in which the missing information of some feature is unknown and in the process of become known.
 Consolidation, see Section~\ref{sec:consolidation}, can be regarded as the level of (un)certainty in the class itself.